TUI LEGAL ADVICE POLICY (includes personal cases)

-A scheme of legal advice for members is provided by the Union as follows:
+Two separate schemes of legal advice for members are provided by the Union as follows:

-2. Further legal assistance beyond initial advice may be provided by the Union at the sole discretion of the Executive Committee.
-Where the Executive Committee agrees to provide further legal assistance they will do so only on the basis that they receive appropriate written authority from the member in question to engage legal representation on his or her behalf and the Executive Committee shall have sole discretion as to the level and degree of legal assistance which shall be given to any member.
+Further legal assistance, beyond initial advice/assistance, may be provided by the Union at the sole discretion of the Executive Committee.
+Where the Executive Committee agrees to provide further legal advice/assistance, they will do so only on the basis that they receive appropriate written authority from the member in question and the Executive Committee shall have sole discretion as to the level, nature and degree of legal assistance which shall be given to any member.
 The precise issue for advice should be communicated in writing to Head Office, through the Branch.

-Under no circumstances will the Union be responsible for legal or other expenses incurred by a member without the prior written consent of the Union and then only to the extent authorised in writing by the Union.
+Under no circumstances will the Union be responsible for legal or other expenses incurred by a member without the prior written consent of the General Secretary and then only to the extent authorised in writing.

-On matters other than those arising from employment as a teacher or concerning their membership of TUI.
+2. On matters other than those arising from employment or concerning membership of TUI